 When do I submit the electronic copy of my proposal?

-Fall (2013), the submission process was changed slightly to facilitate proposal review.
-Now, once UWCC receives your printed copy from the Provost’s office, it is scanned to ensure everyone is reviewing the same version.
+Once UWCC receives your printed copy from the Provost’s office, it is scanned to ensure everyone is reviewing the same version.
 Once you’ve addressed all of the Provost’s and subcommittees’ concerns, you will then submit the updated electronic copy.
 It is assumed that the latter will be the most current/accurate version.
-Upon receipt, it will be reprinted and the signature page inserted before being sent through the remainder of the curricular process.
+Upon receipt, it will be reprinted and the updated signature page inserted before being sent through the remainder of the curricular process.

 How do I submit an existing course for online delivery?

 When departments want an existing course to be approved for Distance Ed (ITV or Web), all you need to do is draft a memo.
 The memo should include: 1) a description of the proposal, 2) delivery method (i.e. 100% on-line web delivery, 80-99% on-line web delivery, and/or ITV), and 3) a standard course proposal signature page including both the Department vote and Chairperson’s signature.
 The proposal should then be given to the Dean and will continue through the regular curricular process.